-This is WEEKEND EDITION from NPR News.
+This is MORNING EDITION, from NPR News.
 I'm Linda Wertheimer.

 Debby has now weakened from a tropical storm to a tropical depression, but it's still bringing flash floods and the threat of tornadoes to Florida cities, including Tampa, Orlando and Jacksonville.
 Debby first formed in the Gulf of Mexico last weekend.
 Jessica Palombo of Florida Public Radio has more.